BetterRules/openfisca-aotearoa/README.md

 - create or change this Country Package's legislation;
 - contribute to the source code.

-#### Clone this Country Package with Git
+#### Clone OpenFisca Aotearoa with Git

 First of all, make sure [Git](https://www.git-scm.com/) is installed on your machine.

-Set your working directory to the location where you want this OpenFisca Country Package cloned.
+Set your working directory to the location where you want OpenFisca Aotearoa cloned.

 Inside your virtualenv, check the prerequisites: